ABOUT GLITCHLETTE

 Glitchlette in a white dress with a red background holding a flail that is also a disco ball

-EVERY RAT sat unreleased for 5 years as Marceau left an abusive relationship and weathered the effects of career shifts due to the COVID-19 pandemic.
+The EP sat unreleased for five years as Marceau left an abusive relationship and weathered the effects of career shifts due to the COVID-19 pandemic.
 The original files were lost, leaving Marceau only with the demos.
-“I decided to release these versions instead of remaking them because they’re a perfect snapshot of the emotional urgency I was trying to capture when writing them,” Marceau says.
+“I decided to release these versions instead of remaking them because they’re a perfect snapshot of my emotional urgency in the moment I wrote them,” Marceau says.
 “I’d rather they sound unpolished than unrecognizable.”

 Though softer in sound than a typical slasher score, EVERY RAT lovingly borrows from the language of cinema: tension and release, tonal shifts and left-turn plot twists.
 It carries the emotional viscera and ethos of psychological horror — the monster is never seen, only felt.